Mississippi Chapter of the International Association of Assessing Officers

 Section IV.1 Regular Meetings

-The chapter shall hold and annual meeting of the membership at such time and place as determined by the Executive Committee.
+The chapter shall hold an annual meeting of the membership at such time and place as determined by the Executive Committee.
 Additional regular meetings may be scheduled by the Executive Committee at the annual meeting.

-Section IV.2 Special Meetings
+Section IV.2 Special Meetings of the Membership or Executive Committee

 Special meetings may be held on the call of the chapter President, or upon written request of at least six (6) members of the Executive Committee.
-Written notice of said meetings must be mailed at least two (2) weeks prior to said meeting.
+Written notice of said meetings must be mailed or emailed at least two (2) weeks prior to said meeting.

 Section IV.3 Quorum